KristinaMFrazier/etsy_crepepaperflowers/README.md

 4. [dataclean_desctext.py](https://github.com/KristinaMFrazier/etsy_crepepaperflowers/blob/pflistings/dataclean_desctext.py): Additional table creation of each word used in the description of a listing.

 *Design PostgreSQL data table model*

-A database and schema was designed and deployed to store CSV outputs for SQL analysis.
-The analysis requires one data table where each row corresponds to one listing and includes several columns of attribute data for each listings, which is created by dataclean.py.
-Additionally, both dataclean.py and dataclean_desctext.py create additional data tables for each tag, material, of description word per listing id.
+A database and schema was designed and deployed to store csv outputs for SQL analysis.
+The analysis requires one data table where each row corresponds to one listing and includes several columns of attribute data for each listing, which is created by dataclean.py.
+Additionally, both dataclean.py and dataclean_desctext.py create additional data tables for each tag, material, of description word per listing_id.
 All tables can be joined for analysis using a common listing_id field.

 *Upload CSV files to PostgreSQL schema*

-The csv outputs of these scripts, as well as an additional CSV of a list of flowers, are then uploaded to PostgreSQL through SQL Shell.
+The csv outputs of these scripts, as well as an additional csv of a list of flowers, are then uploaded to PostgreSQL through SQL Shell.
 Each SQL upload script is stored [in this file.](https://github.com/KristinaMFrazier/etsy_crepepaperflowers/blob/pflistings/importdata_pf.sql)

 *Use SQL commands to extract insights*

 A [series of SQL commands](https://github.com/KristinaMFrazier/etsy_crepepaperflowers/blob/pflistings/draftCPanalysis.sql) are used to answer questions related to understanding the crepe flower market on Etsy.

 **INSIGHTS**

 The SQL commands used to analyze the Etsy listing data resulted in the following helpful insights and findings that may help improve sales of CrepeFloret products:
 * The average price of a crepe paper flower bouquet sold in USD is approximately $58.
 * The top five most popular tags for crepe paper flower products are, in order of popularity: